netxrunna/project1/README.md

 STEPS TO RECREATE:

-1. After Creating the SQL Table, app.py, backup.py & data.py files the next step is to create a Dockerfile located outside of the src/ folder all 3 .py files are located in with the code highlighted below.
+1. First I needed to make sure that docker desktop was setup correctly to allow inseucre registries by adding the local hosts into the docker desktop config as seen in the first screenshot below.
+After Creating the SQL Table, app.py, backup.py & data.py files the next step is to create a Dockerfile located outside of the src/ folder all 3 .py files are located in with the code highlighted below.
 Whilst making sure Docker Hub is open I ran "docker build -t localhost:8083/pythonapp ." to build my docker image which is also shown below.
 ![FCA_Database](https://github.com/netxrunna/project1/assets/103886193/168bba70-d362-4ecf-8e67-e4a10f16daa7)
 ![Dock run](https://github.com/netxrunna/project1/assets/103886193/0010b2c8-1dc2-4ad0-9cdf-c84a1a3a3067)
 ![Docker_Image_Ls](https://github.com/netxrunna/project1/assets/103886193/5884f37e-754c-44a5-ac44-517f050fb7d0)